ibm-cloud-docs/hlf-support/howto/console-ocp-manage.md

 ## Viewing your logs
 {: #icp-console-manage-logs}

-When you use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, you might need to view logs to debug an issue.
+When you use the Fabric Operations Console, you might need to view logs to debug an issue.

 ### Viewing your console logs
 {: #console-icp-manage-console-logs}